suprachakra/Ride-Sharing-Ecosystem/README.md

 - If a 10s animation explanation fails to reduce abandonment by ≥2%, next PI tries a static infographic or simpler wording.
 Always testing variants ensures we never rely on guesswork.

 **Crisis & Communication Plans:**
-- If social media backlash occurs due to a misunderstood surge event in a test zone, revert logic within 1 hour, issue a branded statement emphasizing fairness and planned improvements.
+- If social media backlash occurs due to a misunderstood pooling surge event in a test zone, revert logic within 1 hour, issue a branded statement emphasizing fairness and planned improvements.
 - Marketing aligns campaigns with each pilot.
 If city expansion fails, marketing tailors localized messaging or clarifies how local conditions affect pricing.

 **Validating Brand & UX Success:**